 In December 2007, the Company issued \$1.15 billion principal amount of 2.125% junior subordinated convertible debentures due December 15, 2037, to two initial purchasers in a private offering.
 The debentures are subordinated in right of payment to any future senior debt of the Company and are effectively subordinated in right of payment to the liabilities of the Company's subsidiaries.
-The debentures are convertible, subject to certain conditions, into shares of the Company's common stock at an initial conversion rate of 29.2783 shares of common stock per one thousand dollar principal amount of debentures, representing an initial conversion price of approximately \$34.16 per share of common stock.
-As of June 30, 2008, none of the conditions allowing holders of the debentures to convert had been met.
+The debentures are convertible, subject to certain conditions, into shares of the Company's common stock at an initial conversion rate of 29.2783 shares of common stock per \$1,000 principal amount of debentures, representing an initial conversion price of approximately \$34.16 per share of common stock.
+As of June 30, 2009, none of the conditions allowing holders of the debentures to convert had been met.
 The conversion rate will be subject to adjustment for certain events as outlined in the indenture governing the debentures, including in the event the Company pays a cash dividend on its common stock, but will not be adjusted for accrued interest.
-As a result of a cash dividend of \$0.33 per share paid in May 2008, the conversion rate was adjusted to 29.8366 shares of common stock per \$1,000 of principal amount of debentures, representing a conversion price of approximately \$33.52 per share of common stock.
+As a result of a cash dividend of \$0.339 per share paid in June 2009, the conversion rate was adjusted to 31.7108 shares of common stock per \$1,000 of principal amount of debentures, representing a conversion price of approximately \$31.53 per share of common stock.
 The Company received net proceeds of \$1,127.0 million upon its initial sale of the debentures after deduction of issuance costs of \$23.0 million.
-The debt issuance costs are recorded in long-term other assets and are being amortized to interest expense over 30 years.
+The debt issuance costs were allocated to the liability and equity components of the debentures, described in further detail below.
+Based on this allocation, \$6.6 million was recorded in long-term other assets and is being amortized to interest expense over 30 years, and \$16.4 million was recorded as a reduction of additional paid-in capital.
 Interest is payable in cash semiannually in arrears on June 15 and December 15, beginning on June 15, 2008.
-Interest expense related to the debentures for the first quarter of fiscal 2009 totaled \$6.4 million, and was included in interest expense on the consolidated statement of income.
+Interest expense related to cash payments of interest for the first quarter of fiscal 2010 totaled \$6.1 million and was included in interest expense on the condensed consolidated statements of income.
 The debentures also have a contingent interest component that will require the Company to pay interest during any semiannual interest period if the average trading price of the debenture is greater or less than certain thresholds beginning with the semi-annual interest period commencing on December 15, 2017 (the maximum amount of contingent interest that will accrue is 0.50% of such average trading price per year) and upon the occurrence of certain events, as outlined in the indenture governing the debentures.